Renaldas0/F1-QuizGame/README.md

     - The most complex function has a cyclomatic complexity value of 9 while the median is 3.

 - There are 13 warnings issued
-    - 'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
+	-'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
 	- 'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
 	- 'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
 	- 'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
 	- 'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
 	- 'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
 	- 'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
 	- 'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
 	- 'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
 	- 'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
 	- 'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
 	- 'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
 	- 'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).

 ### Unfixed Bugs
 No unfixed bugs